Airglades Airport

 Airglades Airport (FAA LID: 2IS) is a county-owned public-use airport in Hendry County, Florida, United States.
 It is located 5 mi west of the central business district of Clewiston, Florida.

 Overview

-The airport has a lighted 5950-foot runway (13-31) and ample aircraft tie-down space, Avfuel® aviation and jet fuel, and repair facilities for visiting aircraft and locally based aircraft owners.
-Unicom is on 123.05.
-Rental are available, as well as a local taxi service for easy travel around the area.
+The airport has a lighted runway that is 5950 ft long, fuel facilities, and repair facilities.

 History

 In 1941, British Prime Minister Winston Churchill made an urgent appeal to the United States to provide war materials and pilot training for defense against a superior German air power which bombarded England during the Battle of Britain.
 President Franklin Roosevelt responded by implementing the Lend Lease Act, which called for the construction of six British Flying Training Schools in California, Arizona, Oklahoma, Texas and the British Flying Training School (BFTS) #5 at Riddle Field near the town of Clewiston, Florida, which trained more than 1,700 cadets in the Royal Air Force.